 Tiny Summons

 While the lioness was looking for the rest of her cubs, the one she already had was not about to sit idly around waiting for its siblings to appear on their own.
-This little cub is the kind to take action to help its Mom, even if it’s only small.
+This little cub is the kind to take action to help its mother, even if it’s only small.

 It can take from one to two years for a lion cub to learn to roar properly, but roaring wasn’t what this little guy had in mind.
 While the lioness looked for her cubs in the grass, her little helper started contact calling in its squeaky little voice.

-Contact Calling for Cubs
+Contact Calling For Cubs

 Contact calling is a much softer sound, more like the meowing of a house cat, which is used by lions when they’ve been separated to let each other know where they are.
 It can be very effective when one or more lions, or their cubs, are lost, as this instance shows.

-Out of the Woodwork
+Out Of The Woodwork

-A convoy of lion cubs definitely isn’t something you see everyday, even when you’re on a safari.
-Myburgh called it a “truly magical sighting” which “reminded us just how special a spontaneous morning can be in Kruger.”
+A convoy of lion cubs definitely isn’t something you see every day, even when you’re on a safari.
+Myburgh called it a “truly magical sighting,” which “reminded us just how special a spontaneous morning can be in Kruger.”

 Lion School

-Lion cubs learn by imitating the adult lions around them, so this little cub had likely heard its Mom contact calling before, maybe even being summoned by the same sounds itself.
+Lion cubs learn by imitating the adult lions around them, so this little cub had likely heard its mom’s contact calling before, maybe even being summoned by the same sounds itself.
 Either way, they were all reunited happily with each other to enjoy the rest of their morning walk.